 That is a loaded question, but it is the one you’re answering every time you hit publish.

 It’s easy to get stuck in a content creation hamster wheel of, “Is this the right thing to say?” or “Does this post reach my goals and speak to my brand’s values?”
 When you’re about to put something out into the world, you want to be a genuine expression of your real message.

 Getting really clear on how your background and expertise align with who you’re serving is how you define your content pillars.
 Those pillars guide your content planning and help you get unstuck when you’re short on post ideas.
 It will also help you come up with additional topic ideas and perhaps a series of posts.

 What is a content pillar?

-A subset of topics or themes that form the foundation for your overall content strategy.
-Sometimes called “content buckets,” pillars represent relevant topics for your target audiences.
+Sometimes called a content bucket or a brand pillar, a content pillar is a subset of a topic or theme that forms the foundation for your overall content strategy.
+Each represents relevant topics for your target audiences.